-Although it was a bit while ago, I made a private trip the United Kingdom.
+Although it was a bit while ago, I made a private trip to the United Kingdom.
 It was not the British Hills, not an English village, not a British-style cottage in Tochigi Prefecture, not any other “fake Britain” in Japan.
 It was the real England, where I had wanted to visit before I died.
 I visited London and Haworth, West Yorkshire.
-Both of those places were introduced in a Japanese manga, Emma, by Kaoru Mori, which was one of my favourite comics I’d ever read.
+Both of those places were introduced in Japanese manga, Emma, by Kaoru Mori, which was one of my favourite comics I’d ever read.

 It snowed a lot in the Tokyo area when the plane was departing Narita Airport.
 Some flights were cancelled and the flight to Colombo I was on board was about to be affected, but it managed to leave Narita.
-The plane arrived at Bandaranaike International Airport after flying almost ten hours.
+The plane arrived at Bandaranaike International Airport after flying for almost ten hours.

 There was a chemist inside, but it was selling mainly “normal” pills and not so many Ayurvedic medicines as I expected.
 All I bought was this supplement sold for just 3 USD.

-I had to wait inside the airport building about six hours and a half for the next flight to London.
-There was a free WiFi hotspot, but it was time-limited and became not available after certain time had passed.
+I had to wait inside the airport building for about six hours and a half for the next flight to London.
+There was a free WiFi hotspot, but it was time-limited and became not available after a certain time had passed.
 Not being able to kill time browsing websites and accessing Facebook with my smartphone, I spent a long boring moment until the boarding time of the flight to London.

 The seat was a bit filthy, and the folding table was almost broken.
 I found the Ayurvedic tea set in the in-flight duty-free catalogue and ordered it to the nearest flight attendant.
 He accepted, but he didn’t bring it to me until the time just before the landing.

-The plane flew over the western part of India, Oman, Iran and Turkey, got across the Black Sea, and then passed Bucharest, Budapest, Vienna, Nürnberg, Frankfurt, and Brussel before landing to the Terminal 4 of London Heathrow Airport at 8.45 am.
+The plane flew over the western part of India, Oman, Iran, and Turkey, got across the Black Sea, and then passed Bucharest, Budapest, Vienna, Nürnberg, Frankfurt, and Brussel before landing to the Terminal 4 of London Heathrow Airport at 8.45 am.

 She then asked, “Where are you planning to go?”
 I answered, “To Haworth, West Yorkshire.”